hgedia/blog.nil.foundation-hg/_drafts/2022-06-01-mina-integration.md

 ## And how is this relevant?

-=nil; Proof Market provides users (no matter what kind of users - applications or protocols) with on-demand state and query proofs for three different use cases:
+=nil; provides users (no matter what kind of users - applications or protocols) with on-demand state and query proofs for three different use cases:
 1. **Trustless Data Access.** If a proof consumer is an end-user application or